lakindu1234/Stock_Management_Systems/ReadMe.txt

 ## Username - admin
 ## Password - admin123

-Enter the password and Use the POS System for logging part.
+Enter the password and Use the Stock Management Systems for logging part.

 ## How to Uses the POS